CodeSmell/SpringRest/README.md

 # SpringRest
-Simple Spring REST with Security
+Simple Spring REST Application with Security and unit tests